Yang Chin-long

-Yang Chin-long (楊金龍 (Yáng Jīnlóng); born 5 June 1953) is a Taiwanese economist and the current Governor of the Central Bank of the Republic of China.
+Yang Chin-long (楊金龍 (Yáng Jīnlóng); born 5 June 1953) is a Taiwanese economist who has served as the governor of the Central Bank of Taiwan since 2018.

+Early life and education

+Yang was born and raised in Pingtung County to family of poor farmers.
+As a child, he was a pitcher for a local Little League Baseball chapter.
+He chose to complete compulsatory military service in the Republic of China Marine Corps.

-Yang received a master's degree from National Chengchi University and earned a doctoral degree in economics from the University of Birmingham.
-In 1989, Yang began working for the Central Bank of the Republic of China (Taiwan).
+After high school, Yang graduated from National Chengchi University with a bachelor's degree in banking in 1976 and a master's degree in international trade in 1980.
+He then won a scholarship provided by the Ministry of Education to complete doctoral studies in England, where he earned his Ph.D. in economics from the University of Birmingham in 1989.

+Career

+After receiving his doctorate, Yang began working for the Central Bank of the Republic of China (Taiwan).
 Yang was named deputy governor of Taiwan's central bank in 2008.
 After Perng Fai-nan announced that he would retire upon the conclusion of his fifth term, Yang, Shea Jia-dong, and Richard Koo were considered candidates to succeed him.
 On 1 February, Yang was appointed as the new Central Bank governor.

 Yang was listed in the Central Banker Report Card 2019, a list of the top central bankers compiled by Global Finance.
 In his first appearance on the list, he was given an A-grade.